The Bible says in Luke 14:1-6, “And it came to pass, as he went

 caused violence and war.
 Pride has caused broken relationships and divorces.

-will lead multitudes to hell.
-Unless you can humble yourself and become as a
+lead multitudes to hell.
+Unless you can humble yourself and become as a little

-little child you shall not see the kingdom of God.
-Our own pride is often our
+child you shall not see the kingdom of God.
+Our own pride is often our worst

-worst enemy.
-If we really want to be exalted in a genuine and meaningful way,
+enemy.
+If we really want to be exalted in a genuine and meaningful way, we must

-we must learn this lesson that Jesus taught.
-“For whosoever exalts himself
+learn this lesson that Jesus taught.
+“For whosoever exalts himself shall be

 The Bible